 There is a lot coming out on China that I'm beginning to have a lot of questions about.

-We'll ask the secretary about that.
+We'll ask the Secretary about that.

 It's been a medical mobilization.

-Yeah, you can worry about the flu more.
+You know, Anderson Cooper, yeah, you can worry about the flu more.

-And we're gonna get lectured by CNN.
+And we're going to get lectured by CNN.

 It's just pathetic.

-Uh, Even you know, in New York, you know, Governor Cuomo thought our healthcare system can handle it.
+Even, you know, in New York, you know, Governor Cuomo thought our healthcare system can handle it.

 Nobody knew.